Reliance Infra share price: Why this Anil Ambani stock jumped 4% today - BusinessToday

 The winning tariff was discovered at Rs 3.13/kWh, placing the project among the most competitive in India’s clean energy transition, Reliance Infra said in a note.

 Following the development, Reliance Infra share climbed 3.60 per cent to hit a high of Rs 271.85 apiece.
-This was the third straight day of rise for the AGAG stock.
+This was the third straight day of rise for the ADAG stock.

 The project forms part of an NHPC tender that drew bids from 15 participants, of which 14 qualified for the e-reverse auction.
 The tender was oversubscribed nearly four times, underscoring strong industry appetite for dispatchable renewable energy projects.